Is Economics a Good Major? Salary, Job Opportunities & Requirements

 How much do economists earn?

+Many aspirants ponder, "What are the highest paying majors?"
+Economics happens to be a part of that tier.
 Carnevale et al. (2011 as cited in Carroll et al., 2014) compared and contrasted individual college majors based upon the average salary of each specific major and which field each major tended to enter.
-Economics majors had the highest median earnings of $76,776; they tended to enter occupations of management, finance, sales, general office, and general business, with management being the most likely and general business being the least likely.
+Economics major salary was highest, with median earnings of $76,776; they tended to enter occupations of management, finance, sales, general office, and general business, with management being the most likely and general business being the least likely.

-In 2019, the median pay of economists increased to $105,630 per year and posted a job outlook growth of 8%, according to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics.
-There were also 21,000 economist jobs available in 2018 (U.S. Bureau of Labor Statistics, 2020).
+In 2019, the median economics degree salary increased to $105,630 per year and posted a job outlook growth of 8%, according to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics.
+There were also 21,000 jobs with an economics degree available in 2018 (U.S. Bureau of Labor Statistics, 2020).

 Famous People Who Studied Economics